salimkarbm/salimkarbm/README.md

 > *If you are already here, do take a glimpse of the repositories on my Github.*

 Here's a quick summary about me:
-- 🔭 I'm currently working on building scalable backend systems.
+- 🔭 I'm currently working on building scalable backend systems and smart contracts.
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Solidity
-- 👯 I’m looking to collaborate on any interesting and challenging backend projects, microservices, and APIs
+- 👯 I’m looking to collaborate on any interesting and challenging backend projects, microservices APIs, smart contracts
 - 💬 Ask me anything about Express.js, Nest.js
 - 📫 How to reach me: [salimimuzai@gmail.com](mailto:salimimuzai@gmail.com)
 - 😄 Pronouns: He/Him